Oatlands Hill RLG

 Extra Over Blister Hangar

-The side where it reaches the ground.
-The site was prepared (levelled) and the hangar assembled.
+The site was prepared (leveled) and the hangar assembled.
 The bottom Rail is held to the ground either by concrete foundation or just metal spikes hammered into the ground.
 The planes just sat on rolled hard earth, the mechanics made up their own wooden floors and benches.

 Oatlands Hill RLG